 If you are having trouble submitting your abstract through Easychair, or if you have any questions about the submission and review process, please email the program chair (contact below).

 CEEGS has a long tradition of inspiring workshops, meant mainly to present and discuss work-in-progress research.
 Workshops will take place on the first day of the conference, October 11.
 If you want to propose a workshop, please contact the Organizing Committee by June 1, 2018.

 You can register through the form below.
 You will receive confirmation and a request to pay the conference fee (see below).
 If you don’t hear from us in 3 days after submitting the form, please contact us at email@example.com.
 Registration deadline is September 30.

 Conference fee is 30 EUR early bird (until September 1) and 45 EUR regular fee (until September 30).
 Payment must be made by direct bank transfer (September 30 is deadline).
-Write please your name and CEEGS 2018 in the information field.
+Please enter your name and CEEGS 2018 into the information field.